Formed:

 Tragedy, Brutal & Abrupt:

-As rock history has taught us, brilliance often brings abundant complications.
-For Farndon and Honeyman-Scott, heroin use quickly became such an obstacle, and in June 1982 Hynde kicked the former out of the band for his increasingly destructive habit.
-Ironically enough, mere days later Honeyman-Scott died of a drug overdose.
-To prove inevitability as a natural law, Farndon died of similar causes just 10 months later.
-At that point, bouncing back from such double devastation seemed far-fetched.
+Before long Honeyman-Scott's heroin use quickly became an obstacle to the band's continued success, and in June 1982 Hynde kicked him out of the band for his increasingly destructive habit.
+Tragically enough, just days later Honeyman-Scott died of a drug overdose.
+To prove inevitability as almost natural law in rock and roll, Farndon died of similar causes just 10 months later.
+At that point, bouncing back from such double devastation seemed far-fetched for even this hardy bunch.

 Feminist Icon or Just a Serious Rock Chick?:

-By the mid-'80s it had become pretty clear to everyone that the Pretenders had become essentially a vehicle for the talented Chrissie Hynde.
+By the mid '80s it had become pretty clear to everyone that The Pretenders had become essentially a vehicle for the talented Hynde.
 This continued, intermittently, into and through the '90s.
-But more than anything else, Hynde has stayed relevant for the ground shes broken for women in rock and roll.
+But more than anything else, Hynde has stayed relevant for the ground she's broken for women in rock and roll.
 Even so, she has been ambivalent at best about such a role or image, focusing instead on continuing to celebrate the accomplishments of the original Pretenders.